 Client-focused and individualized alcohol treatment programs in Massachusetts are two ways Refresh Recovery & Wellness in Norwell, MA, stands out among other treatment providers.
 Each client starts their journey with a comprehensive evaluation that assesses their current medical condition and unique needs to manage and treat their alcohol dependence effectively.

-An alcohol treatment plan will begin with the level of care that is most appropriate for you and gradually move toward a long-term aftercare plan.
+An alcohol addiction treatment plan in Massachusetts will begin with the level of care that is most appropriate for you and gradually move toward a long-term aftercare plan.
 During any alcohol treatment program in Massachusetts, you or your loved one may work with clinicians and therapists in one-on-one therapy sessions and group settings.

 Our outpatient program is the most flexible program and is a good fit for those who are ready to reintegrate more fully into their everyday routine.
 Less intensive than the other outpatient options, it prepares you for aftercare while still meeting with an individual therapist on your own schedule.